A place to find Dee's Articles, Information and Opinion.

 Cathy

 On closer examination I saw the tightly clustered swan plant seeds were crawling with tiny red insects that I had never seen before.
-Photographs being the best method of identification, Mike was
+Photographs being the best method of identification, Mike was quickly on hand to photograph the evidence.

 Her reply: